LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 4. LICENSE.md: Project's license file
 5. README.md: Project's README file

-## How to run this console example
+## How to run this example

 Please be informed that your TREP server (ADS and ADH) should have a Service that contain MRN data.

-1. Unzip or download the example project folder into a directory of your choice.
+The first step is unzip or download the example project folder into a directory of your choice, then choose how to run application based on your environment below.

+### A console example
+1. Go to project folder in console
-2. Run ```$> pip install -r requestments.txt``` in a console to install all the dependencies libraries.
+2. Run ```$> pip install -r requestments.txt``` command in a console to install all the dependencies libraries.
 3. Then you can run mrn_console_app.py application with the following command
     ```
     $> python mrn_console_app.py --hostname <ADS server IP Address/Hostname> --port <WebSocket Port> --ric <MRN RIC name>
     ```
 Optionally, the application subscribes ```MRN_STORY``` RIC code from TREP by default.
 You can pass your interested MRN RIC code to ```--ric``` parameter on the application command line.
 The supported MRN RIC codes are ```MRN_STORY```, ```MRN_TRNA```, ```MRN_TRNA_DOC``` and ```MRN_TRSI``` only. the application

-## How to run this console example in Docker

-1. Unzip or download the example project folder into a directory of your choice.
+### Docker example
+1. Go to project folder in console
-2. Run ```$> docker build -t <project tag name> .``` in a console to build an image from a Dockerfile.
+2. Run ```$> docker build -t <project tag name> .``` command in a console to build an image from a Dockerfile.
     ```
     $> docker build -t esdk_ws_mrn_python .
     ```